rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 * Ex.
 2: Fnum bénam nö-jé ög, bu jió-páv iú-ênas (You wrote a report on the waters of our land)
 * Ex.
 3: Nésöm ú ög (About the spirit of things).
   * Clauses can stand by themselves and do not necessarily need a verb/stative.
 This example is a translation of the book title "De rerum natura" (On the nature of things).

+<ins> Question Markers: "H_" </ins>

+Like in English, question markers (or interrogatives) are used to create questions.
+Like in toki pona, question markers can function similar to "seme" and can be located at any location within a sentence.
+Questions markers cannot be used as relative pronouns and can only be used for questions.
+For that matter, Rúmí doesn't have relative pronouns (unlike aUI) and uses subordinate markers instead ("U jió-páv fé út, fu y-iúv" -> I don't know who wrote this).
+Like in English, question markers can be divided into the questions they represent:

+* hE: What
+  * Ex.
+1: Hé fé?
+(What is this?)
+    * Note that a stative is not necessary for the question, though it is perfectly alright to write the same question as "Hé fé éc?"
+  * Ex.
+2: Hé os öcúv ev ad ké?
+(What animal can move through air?)
+  * Ex.
+3: Ku év hé?
+(The lord made what? -> "What hath God wrought?")

+* hEu: Who
+  * Ex.
+1: Héu túv úív fuöt?
+(Who tries to call me?)
+  * Ex.
+2: Osöf ev at héu?
+(The pet is running toward who?)

+* ha: Where
+  * Ex.
+1: Ha yrcé-páv bum bôs?
+(Where did you break your hand?)
+  * Ex.
+2: Yt ha bu fa-ev?
+(From where do you come?)

+* hA: When
+  * Ex.
+1: Há bum kéosöf ypáv yr-úív?
+(When will your bird stop making noise?)
+    * The literal translation of "yr-úív" is "bad talking"
+  * Ex.
+2: Há bum iú-sev-u téc?
+(When will you become a teacher?)

+* hU: How
+  * Ex.
+1: Hú éd ev?
+(How does the tool move?)
+  * Ex.
+2: Hú bu óv fá?
+(How do you feel now?)

+* hUt: Why
+  * Ex.
+1: Hút fnu y-öcuv ev ad ké?
+(Why can't we move through air?)
+  * Ex.
+2: Hút fé bav nö-zé?
+(Why does this have so many parts?)